eternal44/cheatsheets/vim_terminal.md

 $ git fetch   > upstream's history will show in your local git history as 'upstream/master' x - can i checkout upstream sha's?
 $ git merge upstream/master    > merges upstream's changes

+# pull request
+Checkout a pull request.
+BRANCHNAME is the new branch you want to create git fetch origin pull/ID/head:BRANCHNAME